 The jewel in Explorer’s crown is her machinery.
 The main propulsion is a triple expansion steam reciprocating engine powered by a Scotch boiler burning heavy fuel oil.
 Steam reciprocating engines ruled supreme at sea until the invention of the steam turbine by Sir Charles Parsons in 1884 and continued to dominate through the early twentieth century due to the economics and engineering expertise of the time.

 It is quite possibly the largest and latest remaining UK example of the marine type still in its original context.
-It is rated at 1000ihp and could push the ship through the seas at a quoted speed of 12 knots, as well as operate for long periods of time at smooth, low revolutions – ideal for trawling.
+It is rated at 1000 indicated horsepower and could push the ship through the seas at a quoted speed of 12 knots, as well as operate for long periods of time at smooth, low revolutions – ideal for trawling.
 Its efficiency, and her large heavy-oil tanks, gave ‘SS Explorer’ a range of up to 8000 nautical miles.
 She could be pushed beyond her stated design speed if provoked though.
 We have been told of a race between her and some diesel boats on the return to Aberdeen from a research trip, when 19 knots was indicated as SS Explorer beat them home, singing with the vibrations from the main engine the whole way there.
+A pinch of salt may need to be served with this claim.

 In a concession to developing technologies, all auxiliary pumps such as the auxy boiler feed, circulating and fuel pumps, are electrically driven rather than being powered by steam from the boiler as would normally be expected.
 Following the era in which SS Explorer was built, many ships were fully diesel driven and the need for such auxiliaries vanished.
 It would be safe to suggest that the engineering set-up of SS Explorer is therefore unique.
-A Ruston 4VRH and two large Ruston 6VPH engines, which may familiar to railway enthusiasts, provide the bulk of the electrical power.
+A Ruston 4VRH and two large Ruston 6VPH engines, which may be familiar to railway enthusiasts, provide the bulk of the electrical power.
 The two mains produce 80kw at 220v DC and the auxiliary harbour set produces 24kw at 220v DC.
-An AC system was fitted for the extensive lab equipment and it was generated by a special alternator room near the bow.
-It was also possible to connect SS Explorer to a shore electrical supply when in port.
+An AC system was fitted for the extensive lab equipment and it was generated by a motor alternator in a compartment in the fore part of the ship.
+SS Explorer is fitted with shore poser receptacles though it is unclear how 230v AC was rectified.

-The adjacent diagram shows the layout of SS Explorer’s machinery.
-A brief description of the machinery in a clockwise direction follows.
+The adjacent diagram shows the layout of SS Explorer’s machinery as well as some auxilliarys.
+(Click to enlarge) A brief description of the machinery in a clockwise direction follows.

 The general service pumps can draw water from the sea, the bilge main, the bilge direct, the ballast main and the feed system.
-It can discharge to all of these except the bilge in addition to supplying water to deck services.
+It can discharge to all of these except the bilge in addition to supplying water to deck services and the engine condenser.
 These pumps have an air pump mounted above the motor to allow the pump to prime.

 The fresh water pump transfers fresh water from storage tanks to the feed system.